Three people indicted in murder of beloved bartender in Cleveland

 Nigel Brunson, 19, Dana Thomas, 29, and Dwayne Sims, 21, were indicted for the aggravated murder of Melissa “Missy” Brinker, 44, at the Cooley Lounge.

 On Oct.
-24, the three men are accused of entering the Cooley Lounge and, armed with guns, ribbing those inside the bar.
+24, the three men are accused of entering the Cooley Lounge and, armed with guns, robbing those inside the bar.

 Prosecutors say during the robbery, Brinker went to the back office and was shot.